gastondeboni/NN-polar-decoding-equations/README.md

 Implementation of neural networks for estimating the decoding equations of polar codes with arbitrary kernel size.

 ## Disclaimer
-The repository is in constant change.
+1) The repository is in constant change.
 The uploaded model was trained using TensorFlow 2.18.0.
+2) This repository is only intended to train the neural networks that approximate the marginalization functions.
+It does not constitute a complete Polar decoder but only a building block.

 ## Short summary
 This repository contains the code necessary to generate the training dataset and train models to approximate the decoding equations of a Polar code with arbitrary Kernel size.
 Feel free to play around with the training and simulation parameters to either reproduce the results in the paper or produce your own.